- Good academic and disciplinary standing

 About the Program

-- Full year: early October to late June
+- Full year: late August to mid/late June

 Fields of Study

-Fields of study include: African Studies, Anthropology, Art/Art History, Asian Studies, Biology, Chemistry, Classics, Economics, English, Gender Studies, Government/Political Science, History, International Studies, Literature, Mathematics, Middle Eastern Studies, Philosophy, Physics, Psychology, Religion/Theology
+Fields of study include: African Studies, Anthropology, Archeology, Art/Art History, Biology, Chemistry, Economics, Education, Environmental Studies, French, Government/Political Science, History, International Studies, Linguistics, Literature, Philosophy, Psychology, Religion/Theology, Sociology

 You are required to enroll in a full courseload and complete all exams and assignments associated with the course regardless of the credit you wish to receive on the program.
 Withdrawal from a course or failure to take/complete a final will be regarded as an unauthorized reduction in courseload and a violation of the academic policy.

-A full courseload for this program is: 2 tutorials per term, six for the year
+A full courseload for this program is: Five courses including methodology course

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.